Gaussian Formalism: Joint Measurement for Heisenberg's Uncertainty Relation for Errors by Squeezed Coherent States: Introduction

 \section{Introduction}

 Heisenberg's Uncertainty Principle, introduced in 1927, is a cornerstone of quantum mechanics, fundamentally altering our understanding of measurement precision and predictability at the quantum level~\cite{Heisenberg:1927zz}.
 Originally, this principle concerned the errors and disturbances in the measurement of physical observables.
-This pivotal concept was then mathematically refined by Kennard, enhancing the principle's precision~\cite{Kennard:1927vgq}, and later generalized by Robertson to apply to any pair of observables~\cite{Robertson:1929zz}.
+This pivotal concept was then mathematically refined by Kennard, enhancing the principle's precision~\cite{Kennard:1927vgq}, and a modern alternative proof using the Cauchy-Schwarz inequality was provided by Weyl~\cite{Weyl1928}, before Robertson generalized the result to apply to any pair of observables~\cite{Robertson:1929zz}.
 The result of these developments is now known as the Kennard-Robertson (KR) inequality; see also Ref.~\cite{Schrodinger:1930ty} for Schr\"odinger's subsequent contribution, now known as the Schr\"odinger inequality.
 Unlike the original Heisenberg's principle, the KR and Schr\"odinger inequalities exclusively concern the fluctuations of physical observables, and are completely decoupled from the errors and disturbances arising from the measurements.

 Building upon this foundational research, the contributions of Arthurs, Kelly, and Goodman led to the formulation of what is now known as the AKG inequality, significantly advancing our understanding of errors and the costs of measurements in quantum mechanics~\cite{Arthurs:1965eyx,PhysRevLett.60.2447}.
-Ozawa further expanded upon these concepts, resulting in the development of the Ozawa inequality through his studies on error and error-disturbance relations~\cite{OZAWA2004367,PhysRevA.67.042105}.
+Ozawa further expanded upon these concepts, resulting in the development of the Ozawa inequality through his studies on error-disturbance and error relations~\cite{PhysRevA.67.042105,OZAWA2004367}.
 Estimation theory, as highlighted in the works of Yuen-Lax~\cite{Yuen:1973mjw} and further developed by Watanabe-Sagawa-Ueda, culminated in the WSU inequality~\cite{PhysRevA.84.042121,watanabe2011quantum}, offering alternative perspectives.
 These collective advancements have significantly enhanced our comprehension of quantum uncertainty.